Fabien-Chouteau/talks/making_the_ada_drivers_library.md

  - More time to investigate
  - More time to try a fix
  - Potential destruction of hardware
- - Potential injuries or death
+ - Updates are difficult

 You need more control:

  - Low resources (RAM, flash, CPU)
  - Interaction with the hardware
+ - Real-Time constraints

 # Embedded Programming with Ada #